 We encourage employees and students to enroll in Omnilert.
-You can enroll by visiting the Emergency page and clicking on the Omnilert link and logging in with UW-Eau Claire username and password.
+You can enroll by visiting the Emergency page and clicking on the Emergency Management | UW-Eau Claire (uwec.edu) and logging in with UW-Eau Claire username and password.

 On-Campus Safety Services